drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/1_introduction.md

 ### Resource-Level

-In addition to the high level order of operations, resource-level services will execute in the order they are placed in the arrays.
+In addition to the high level order of operations, resource-level services will execute in the order they are placed in a resource's `services` property.
 For example ...

 ```typescript
 class HomeResource extends Drash.Resource {